mariobosdeb/WRO_2026_Future_Engineers_StormDrive/README.md

 ## ⚙️ Mobility Management

 ### 🚗 Drivebase & Drivetrain
-Our current chassis features a rigid rear differential combined with a precise front-axle steering geometry based on the open-source engineering community design from Thingiverse.
+Our current chassis features an R/C style rear differential combined with a precise front-axle Ackermann steering geometry based on the open-source engineering community design from Thingiverse.
 This layout offers exceptional turning radiuses, minimizes tire scrubbing during high-speed cornering, and solves our previous power transmission inefficiencies.

 ### ⚙️ Motors & Powertrain
-* **Model:** 2 pcs x DC Gear Motors.
+* **Propulsion System:** 2 pcs x DC Gear Motors configured for rear-wheel drive.
+* **Steering Actuator:** 1 x High-torque Servo Motor controlling the front Ackermann rack steering geometry.
-* **Integration:** Reused systematically throughout all four prototype versions.
+* **Integration:** Main actuators were reused systematically throughout all four prototype versions.
 In the current V4 chassis, they are perfectly aligned with the core transmission gears, distributing torque evenly without binding or slipping.

 ### 🛞 Wheels & Tires
 The platform is equipped with specialized rims designed to withstand axial loads during tight corner maneuvers.
-The tires provide consistent static friction to avoid drifting offsets on the track.
+The high-traction tires provide consistent static friction to avoid drifting offsets on the track.

 ---